ibm-cloud-docs/containers/cs_troubleshoot_debug_ingress.md

+{: tsSymptoms}
 You publicly exposed your app by creating an Ingress resource for your app in your cluster.
-However, when you try to connect to your app through the ALB's public IP address or subdomain, the connection fails or times out.
+However, when you try to connect to your app through the Ingress subdomain or the ALBs' IP addresses, the connection fails or times out.

+{: tsResolve}
 The steps in the following sections can help you debug your Ingress setup.
-{: shortdesc}

-Ensure that you define a host in only one Ingress resource.
-If one host is defined in multiple Ingress resources, the ALB might not forward traffic properly and you might experience errors.
-{: tip}

-Before you begin, ensure you have the following [{{site.data.keyword.cloud_notm}} IAM access policies](/docs/containers?topic=containers-users#platform):
+Before you begin, ensure you have the following [{{site.data.keyword.cloud_notm}} IAM access policies](/docs/containers?topic=containers-users#platform) for {{site.data.keyword.containerlong_notm}}:
   - **Editor** or **Administrator** platform role for the cluster
   - **Writer** or **Manager** service role

 ### Step 1: Check your app deployment
 {: #app-debug-ingress}

+Before you debug Ingress, first check out [Debugging app deployments](/docs/containers?topic=containers-cs_troubleshoot_app#debug_apps).
+{: shortdesc}

 Ingress issues are often caused by underlying issues in your app deployment or in the `ClusterIP` service that exposes your app.
 For example, your app label and service selector might not match, or your app and service target ports might not match.
-Before you debug Ingress, first check out [Debugging app deployments](/docs/containers?topic=containers-cs_troubleshoot_app#debug_apps).
-{: shortdesc}

 ### Step 2: Run Ingress tests in the Diagnostics and Debug Tool
 {: #debug-tool-ingress}